yangzhangpsy/PsySummary/README.md

-All materials—including the PsySummary software, its documentation, and the validation datasets—are available here soon.
+All materials—including the PsySummary software, the source code, its documentation, and the validation datasets—will be available here soon.

 Because the PsySummary executable is too large to host here, you can download it freely from our website: https://www.psybuilder.com.

-or just click the links below:
+Or just click the links below:

 [PsySummary Mac OS Silicon](http://yzhangpsy.myds.me:8000/dist/PsySummary20250423210004MacSilicon.dmg)